iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 ## Error Message AADSTS50020

-You might see this error message while logging into your Microsoft Account, stating that your currently used Microsoft-Account does not "exist in tenant 'iVP'" (and a lot of letters and numbers).
+You might see this error message while logging into your Microsoft account, stating that your currently used Microsoft account does not "exist in tenant 'iVP'" (and a lot of letters and numbers).

 ![](/.gitbook/assets/login-azure-error-tenant.png)